-Hoarding is the accumulation of objects or animals to the degree that the accumulation interferes with family life, health, property, neighbors, and work.
+People Who Hoard typically have a difficult time.
+Hoarding is the accumulation of objects or animals to the degree that the accumulation interferes with family life, health, property, neighbours, and work.

 Excessive congestion poses health and safety risks within the home, and when it is reported as a health hazard to any of the various the municipal departments, calls would go out to professionals who deal with resolving hoarding situations.